 In the event of adverse weather, flight limitations caused by adverse ceiling and visibility combinations may restrict offshore operations and response.
-For example, Shell's company policy on visual flight rules (VFR) sets the lower limits at 500-foot cloud ceiling and/or one mile forward visibility.
 Customary North Slope standards for flight surveillance operations, based on VFR for rotary- and fixed-wing aircraft are:

 - 500-ft (152-m) ceiling and 1 mi (1.6 km) visibility if in sight of land, or - 500-ft (152-m) ceiling and 3 mi (4.8 km) visibility if over open water and land is not in sight.